t-gitt/aircrack-ng-gui/README.md

 After saving the handshake into a cap file, aircrack can be accessed from the main window.
 The user chooses a .cap file that contain the handshake and a wordlist to perform the bruteforce attack on their desired terminal emulator.

 ![Alt text](8.png?raw=true "ScreenShot 8")

+## development stages
+* Initially, it is to support airmon-ng, where the user can start, stop and check the status of airmon-ng.

+* Access points scanning window using "iw" with automatic bssid and channel extraction after user chooses an ssid to be attacked.

+* Airodump-ng with a running timeout, user can choose the access point, specifiy for how long should airodump-ng listen to its trafic, and it will output the data in .cap format  * still looking for a way to autodetect the handshake and terminate airodump-ng

+* Aircrack-ng window where the user can select a wordlist and the cap file that has the handshake, then the script will try to bruteforce the ap using the wordlist